 As candidates progress through their professional studies, they are introduced to

-formal theories and concepts that are validated by research, which, along with their
+formal theories and concepts validated by research and practice, which, along with

-personally held beliefs and assumptions, informs their professional practice.
-As candidates
+their personally held beliefs and assumptions, inform their professional practice

-of study, observation and study of professional practices inform and refine the educational
+of professional practices inform and refine the educational theories and concepts

-theories and concepts they construct.
-Our goal is to have our candidates internalize
+research-based practices.
+Our goal is to have candidates internalize the theory-practice-research-interaction

-In addition, we in the COEHD regularly revisit the formal and informal theories to
+In addition, we in the COEHD regularly revisit the formal and informal theories, practices,

-which we subscribe as we reflect on the feedback that we receive from candidates who
+and research to which we subscribe as we reflect on the feedback from candidates who

 complete our programs, as well as from the professional educators, family members,